Website Accessibility & the Law: Why Your Website Must Be Compliant

-In the U.S., apart from state and local government websites which must meet Section 508 regulations, there are no enforceable ADA legal standards to follow for website accessibility.

-However, just because there is no straightforward set of legal requirements for website accessibility does not mean that your business will not be presented with a lawsuit.
-This has understandably raised alarm.

 Most countries provide laws protecting the civil rights of disabled persons for homes, parks, businesses, and educational facilities.
-What is not universal is website accessibility.
+What is not universal is access to websites and web apps.

-The internet provides global access to information, stores, education, financial institutions, audio, and video, but often remains restricted or dependent on assistive devices for millions of people to gain unhindered access.
+The internet provides global access to information, stores, education, financial institutions, music, and video, but for persons with disabilities, there can be restrictions or dependencies on assistive devices to gain unhindered access.

+Even a temporary injury or momentary shock that causes us to forget our password can be a barrier to access.

+We take computers for granted.
+They are used everywhere, including paying for items in a self-checkout and using a mobile phone to call in pizza for dinner.

+All this technology does not mean everyone has access to it.
+It is also more likely that persons with impairments, including low vision, are unable to see the screen or reach the keyboard from their wheelchair.

-Fortunately, there are standards in place that unifies development and allows the world to use web-based solutions with universally accepted protocols.
-We know these standards as the World Wide Web Consortium, or W3C.
+Fortunately, there are standards in place that unify development with universally accepted protocols.

-Accessibility guidelines are known as WCAG.
-As of 2018, we are at version 2.1.
-(Both WCAG and Section 508 guidelines were updated in 2018.)
+We know these standards as the World Wide Web Consortium, (W3C) and accessibility guidelines known as Web Content Accessibility Guidelines (WCAG).

+In the U.S., Section 508 is the policy governing accessible digital design for government, education, and any institutions that are officially tied to them.

 Research Your Country